nick-cd/bci433/week9/lab9a/README.md

                 DUMMY = 0;
               WHEN SQLSTATE = '02000';
                 /*
-                 * Load HOST variables with impossible values to indicate
+                 * Load HOST variables with impossible values to show that
-                 * either sommething went wrong or no data could be found.
+                 * either sommething went wrong or no data exists */
-                 */
                 CSTPHONE = 'Not Found';
                 PHNLDC = D'9999-09-09';